nikolavukotic/cudaSVM/README.md

 # cudaSVM
-Datasets using for testing parallel SVM algorithm
+Datasets using for testing parallel SVM algorithm and more!